Boulder Creek Path & Lighting Improvements Project

 The 2014 voter-approved Community, Culture and Safety tax ballot initiative allocated $1.9 million to the Boulder Creek Path and Lighting Improvements Project to increase safety of the downtown sections of the Boulder Creek Path.

-The project will construct pedestrian specific facilities, formalize existing social trails, address conflict zones and install interpretive signage along the multi-use path for both pedestrians and bicyclists.
+The project constructed pedestrian specific facilities, addressed conflict zones and installed interpretive signage along the multi-use path for both pedestrians and bicyclists.

 1. West End: 6th Street to the east end of the Eben G. Fine Park bridge

 2. Underpass Approaches: at 6th and 9th streets